CoAntrimMan/BibleStudy/Matthew/Matthew Summary.md

 **The city moved** to ask who he is.
 Is there something here around how we present Jesus and causing others to notice and ask?
 Moved moved but all in different ways.
 Some to joy, thinking of the consolation of Israel.
 Others out of evny

+**Temple Overturned**
+vs 12 onwards.
+When Christ comes into Jerusalem the first place he goes is to the temple.
+_Mark11_